Community and Events

 We are excited to announce this year’s seminar series.

-Seminars will be Wednesdays, 11:00 a.m. – 12:00 p.m., in Hill Hall, Room 209.
+Seminars will be Wednesdays, 11:00 a.m. – 12:00 p.m., in Alderson Hall, Room 140.
 Open to the Oredigger campus community, undergraduate and graduate students, faculty and staff.
 No pre-registration required.
 If you have any questions, contact QBE Professor Kevin Cash.

 Upcoming Seminars